-The study of language will help you understand the world better, become more culturally sensitive, and train you to adjust to new environments quickly.
+The study of languages will help you understand the world better, become more culturally sensitive, and train you to adjust to new environments quickly.
 Learning languages will improve your writing and train you to look at things from many points of view.

 The Department of Romance Languages and Literatures houses the following programs:

-The Department also features Latin American and Caribbean Studies (LACS) which examines the region's geography, politics, economies, histories, cultures, and literatures.
+The department also features Latin American and Caribbean Studies (LACS) which examines the region's geography, politics, economies, histories, cultures, and literatures.

 All students are encouraged to participate in a study abroad program at some point during their time at Hofstra.
 When a young person is immersed in a foreign culture and experiences the world from a new perspective, the result can be transformational.

 Students who graduate with a degree in languages have a competitive edge in the workforce.
 They can deal with an international clientele, can represent their employer abroad, and are open to job and academic opportunities around the globe.

 Recent languages alumni are working in the United States and abroad, in government, private industry, and the nonprofit sector in a variety of roles, including teaching, translating, editing, banking, and finance.

 In addition to coursework and study abroad programs, students may add an internship to their academic experience at Hofstra.
 More than half of Hofstra students majoring in a language complete at least one internship.

 Language studies are also complemented by seminars, lectures, and other campus programming presented by the academic departments, the Hofstra Cultural Center, and Intercultural Engagement and Inclusion.